binaryphile/docker-pgsql/README.md

 `daemon.sh` will run PostgreSQL in daemon mode.

 Both scripts expose port 5432 on the host.
-This is configurable in the scripts, but you'll need to also edit `postgresql.conf` with the port number.
+This is configurable in the scripts and only configures the exposed port, so you don't need to edit `postgresql.conf`.

 The database configuration files are in the current directory, so you can change them whenever you need to: